If you want to build a WordPress blog today, this is one of the most comprehensive and up-to-date how-tos for beginners you’ll ever find online.

 Images are one of the biggest culprits for slow WordPress pages and often consume too much bandwidth and storage space.

-Though images are great for making your content look great and appealing, they could also be responsible for slowing down your pages.
+Though images make your content look great and appealing, they can also slow down your pages.

 You need to compress your site images for maximum performance and speed.

-Again, there are WordPress image optimization plugins today that handle all the heavy lifting.
-These plugins work great in specific environments.
+Again, there are WordPress image optimization plugins that handle all the heavy lifting and work great in specific environments.

-You don’t have to use all of them; find the one that fits with your blog and the web server.
+You don’t have to use all of them; find the one that works best with your blog.

-Some optimization plugins are not compatible with a particular hosting environment.
-So, you might need to test before finding the right plugin.
+Some optimization plugins are not compatible with a particular hosting environment, so you might need to test before finding the right one.

-Aside from plugins, there are online solutions that help you with image optimization.
+Aside from plugins, there are online solutions that help you optimize images.

 These solutions allow you to optimize your images before uploading them to WordPress.